kyma-project/lifecycle-manager/docs/contributor/resources/03-moduletemplate.md

 ### **.spec.associatedResources**

-The `associatedResources` field is a list of module related resource definitions that usually should be cleaned up when uninstalling a module.
+The `associatedResources` field is a list of module-related custom resource definitions (CRDs) that should be cleaned up during module deletion.
-The purpose of listing GVKs here is purely informational and does not introduce functional changes to the module.
+The list is purely informational and does not introduce functional changes to the module.

 ## `operator.kyma-project.io` Labels